milanvarady/Menu-System/docs/source/input/usage.rst

 The **category** is one of the names you defined when you created the system (e.g. right).
 The **checking method** can be either :code:`.down` or :code:`.pressed`.
 You can read more about the checking methods :ref:`here <checking_methods>`.

+The input system also has more useful methods and variables you can change.

+The most important is the :code:`inputs` variable.
+It holds its inputs.
+So if you want to redefine them in game do this:

+ .. raw:: html

+    <pre><code class="language-gml">
+        in_sys.inputs = {
+            new_category_1: [new_input1, new_input2, new_input3...],
+        }
+    </code></pre>

  .. _defining_inputs:

+There is also a :code:`gamepad_device` variable which defines which gamepad is checked with the :code:`.check()` method.

+So to change it set it to any number between :code:`0` and :code:`12`.
+But also I recommend using the :code:`global.gamepads_connected` variable.
+Read more about it :ref:`here <gamepads_connected>`.

+And here is the list of methods.

+Insert methods here !!!

 Defining inputs
 ---------------